xavierfoucrier/instacam/DOCUMENTATION.md

 ## Markup
 ### Viewport
 The viewport is a canvas representation of the media stream.
-Instacam captures the webcam video stream and replicates it on a canvas element, the viewport defined in the jQuery selector must matched **a valid canvas element** to properly replicate the stream.
+Instacam captures the webcam video stream and replicates it on a canvas element, the viewport defined in the query selector must matched **a valid canvas element** to properly replicate the stream.
+An exception will be thrown on invalid viewport.

 ```html
 <!-- viewport -->